Bienfait-ijambo/callback-and-promise/README.md

 callback hell: means nested functions

-promise : is an operation that returns a result and it allows to avoid callback hell
+promise : is alternative to callback but the provides a way to writing clean code rather than callback and it allows to avoid callback hell